 Best States to Retire by Retirement Taxes

 The state you retire in will significantly impact your retirement income.
 Tax rates across different states differ.
-That's why you often hear retires heading to some states, but is it advisable to relocate to another state for tax reasons?
-Before we answer this question, lets first look at a short background to understand why this matters.
+That's why you often hear retirees heading to some states, but is it advisable to relocate to another state for tax reasons?
+Before we answer this question, let's first look at a short background to understand why this matters.

 Retirement income is mainly derived from several sources.
 The main ones are social security monthly payouts, distribution from IRAs, 401(k)s and other retirement plans, pension schemes, investments, savings account, and real estate.